 Deliver a programme of communication and engagement with registrants, potential registrants, representative bodies and other stakeholders.

 Work with public affairs businesses and their representative bodies to understand them and support awareness and compliance by registrants and those who may engage in consultant lobbying in the future.

-Update: Communicated with PRCA regarding the Public Affairs Code.
+Update: Communicated with CIPR and PRCA.